Ballarat East

 Residential development activity is lower than average in Ballarat East according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Ballarat East averaged approximately 32 new dwelling approvals annually.
-Between FY-21 and FY-25, around 161 homes were approved, with another 61 approved so far in FY-26.
-Over the past five financial years, an average of 0.4 people moved to the area per dwelling built.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Ballarat East averaged around 32 new dwelling approvals each year.
+Over the past five financial years, from FY-21 to FY-25, an estimated 161 homes were approved, with a further 61 approved so far in FY-26.
+This averages out to approximately 0.4 people moving to the area per dwelling built annually over these years.

 Frequently Asked Questions - Development